matthewblain/appengine_cron_test/README.md

 Calling system reports failure.
 No logs appear, not even for failures, in log records.

+**Note:**
+The task queue system, and cron which is built on top of it, are by very definition 'internal' and should not be blocked by this ingress setting.

-## A simple app which reproduces the issue.
+## A concrete app with repro steps.

-This is a very very simple app which has a no-op cron/push queue responder and a way to enqueue tasks.
+The files in the 'app' directory comprise a simple app which has a no-op cron/push queue responder and a way to enqueue tasks.

 Repro can thus be done as follows: